Brightblu2020/docs.brightblu/JoltHomeChargeBox.md

 ## Single Phase

-# Current Production release: 1.4
+# Current Production release: 1.4.0

+## Firmware Version: 1.4.0

+Release Date: 08/04/2025

+Release Notes:

+- Reset PWM signal of control pilot if there is no response from the vehicle in RTU (Ready to Use) state.

+## Firmware Version: 1.3.2

+Release Date: 22/10/2024

+Release Notes:

+- Send request for auto restart of charging session after under voltage or over voltage error.
+Correction of control pilot PWM frequency.

 ## Firmware Version: 1.3.1

 Release Date: 22/07/2024

 Release Notes:

 - Control pilot range updated to avoid any unnecessary state changes.
--        Voltage range of detection of -12V system edited.
+Voltage range of detection of -12V system edited.